Contributors' Guide

 Download and install Ruby + Devkit

-- Grab the latest version of RubyInstaller from here.
+- Grab version 3.2.9 of RubyInstaller (with Devkit) from here.

 ridk install